About the BS/MEd Coordinated Program in Dietetics

 Master’s Degree for Coordinated Program Students

-Students will take the required prerequisite classes, major required classes and apply to the Coordinated Program in spring of their junior year.
-To be eligible for admissions to the CPD, students must make a “B” or better in all prerequisite classes and major classes which includes basic science classes.
-Eligibility for admission to the CPD is also based on overall GPA (2.75 minimum), class attendance and engagement, professional behavior, leadership skills, organization and community involvement, and letters of recommendation.
+The BS/MEd Coordinated Program is a combined program including a bachelors in Exercise and Nutrition Science and masters in Applied Instruction with a Nutrition Science concentration.
+To be eligible, students must have a minimum GPA of 2.75 and a “B” or better in all prerequisite classes and major classes which includes basic science classes.
 Students considering transferring from another institution may be required to take advanced nutrition classes at the University of Montevallo.
-Upon acceptance into the CPD, students will embark on at least 1000 hours of supervised experiential learning in the hospital, health department, medical clinics, long term care and rehab facilities, and school systems to learn under the supervision of a qualified RDN and other licensed health care professionals.
-Following successful completion of the CPD, students will receive a verification statement that will enable them to apply for taking the RDN exam, administered by the Commission on Dietetic Registration, www.cdrnet.org, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 800-877-1600, ext.
+Upon acceptance into the BS/MEd Coordinated Program, students will complete undergraduate and graduate supervised practice classes.
+The remaining master’s classes in Applied Instruction are offered online.
+Supervised practice classes will provide students with experiential learning under the supervision of qualified RDNs and other licensed health care professionals.
+Following successful completion of the BS/MEd Coordinated Program, students will receive a verification statement that will allow them to take the RDN exam, administered by the Commission on Dietetic Registration, www.cdrnet.org, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 800-877-1600, ext.
 550.

 - Scholarship and Financial Aid Information